Digital Design MediaCurriculum

 The next generation of architectural designers will be challenged to give shape to a sustainable world.
-CCD’s architectural technology programs are designed to provide a springboard into a rewarding career, whether it involves transfer into a four-year degree program or direct employment within the design community as an architectural technologist paraprofessional.
-CCD’s pathways offer a balance of technical skill training with the development of collaborative design-thinking abilities that are crucial to solving the complex range of today’s building tasks.
+CCD’s architectural technology programs are designed to provide a springboard into a rewarding career, whether transferring into a four-year degree program or direct employment within the design community as an architectural technologist paraprofessional.
+CCD’s pathways offer a balance of technical skill training with the development of collaborative design-thinking abilities crucial to solving the complex range of today’s building tasks.

-All of the A.A.S. degree pathways also provide a cost-effective springboard for transfer into a four-year nonprofessional degree program in architecture.
+All A.A.S. degree pathways also provide a cost-effective springboard for transfer into a four-year nonprofessional degree program in architecture.

 The architectural technology studio in the Boulder Creek Building is open for some hours outside of class for students to do independent classwork.
 Times vary each semester; please check with the program chair.

 Academic support is also provided through the Excel Zone.
 The Excel Zone at CCD helps all students succeed by offering a variety of learning opportunities.
 The Career and Technical Education (CTE) Zone is located in Cherry Creek Building, rooms 205 & 210.

 CCD is affordable!
 Some programs and/or courses may require additional fees in addition to the base tuition and fees.
 Fees associated with this pathway are embedded within the general tuition structure of most science classes as they are high-cost courses and such fees are used to support the maintenance and development of the course labs.